-For 2022, I challenge you to commit to tracking the source of every new client.
+For the coming year, I challenge you to commit to tracking the source of every new client.
 This lookback metric is vital to marketing, because it helps you understand your most effective tactics.
 By the way, if you have a file folder of proposals that never materialized, or you can remember some notable prospects that were not a good fit, it’s a good idea to track how those people found you as well.
 You may need to reduce investments in efforts that attract the wrong leads.

 Timing matters on this metric, too!
 If you gained more clients after a specific campaign, website update, or networking event, you now have important data.
 Finally, keep an eye on how people contact you.
 Do they call, email, or submit a form on your website?
 This helps you formulate future calls to action.
 As you can see, trying to track things like this mentally just won’t work.
 You need to be able to chart this data for a more effective marketing plan.